About Noelia Yoga & Wellness

 Experience & Training:

-My Yoga studies brought me to India, where I studied with Master Teacher Anand Mehrotra at the Sattva Yoga Academy in Rishikesh, India, where I obtained my RYS 500 hr Certification in Himalayan Kundalini, Kriya, Sattva Yoga, Hatha Vinyasa, Naad, Laya, and Sattva Meditation.
+My Yoga studies brought me to India, where I studied at the Sattva Yoga Academy in Rishikesh, India, where I obtained my RYS 500 hr Certification in Himalayan Kundalini, Kriya, Sattva Yoga, Hatha Vinyasa, Naad, Laya, and Sattva Meditation.

-I also obtained my KRI 200 hr certification in Kundalini Yoga as taught by Yogi Bhajan from Yoga at the Ashram, in Millis, MA.
+I also obtained my KRI 200 hr certification in Kundalini Yoga from the Kundalini Research Institute at Yoga at the Ashram, in Millis, MA.

-I have also completed the Kundalini, Koshas, and Marma Parayoga Master Trainings with Yogarupa, Rod Stryker, obtaining 120 hr CEU.
+I have also completed the Kundalini, Koshas, Four Desires, and Marma Parayoga Master Trainings with Yogarupa, Rod Stryker, obtaining 145 hr CEU.